Skip to content

 If there are footprints, can you work out which way they are going?

-If it hasn't recently rained and there's no muddy ground to track footprints, you can also follow other clues like droppings (poo) or pellets which owls vomit up once they've eaten.
+If there's no muddy ground to track footprints, you can also follow clues like animal poo.

 Fur and feathers

-Other clues about animals living near where you're looking for them can include fur or wool caught on fences, or feathers on the ground.
-In spring, look out for broken eggshells on the ground which can alert you to the fact that there’s a bird's nest in a tree above.
+Other clues about animals living nearby can include fur or wool caught on fences, or feathers on the ground.
+In spring, look out for broken eggshells on the ground which might mean there’s a bird's nest in a tree above.

 Holes